Azure/terraform-azurerm-avm-ptn-alz/examples/role-assignments/README.md

 <!-- BEGIN_TF_DOCS -->
-# Deploying the ALZ Reference Architecture
+# role-assignments

-This example shows how to deploy the ALZ reference architecture.
+This simplified example shows how to assign roles, both built-in and custom.

 ```hcl
 # This allows us to get the tenant id